MarcosFlavioGS/C_Piscine_42_ft_putsquare/README.md

-# square_letters_C
+# Ft_Putsquare
-C project made as a school project to print a square with letters following size delimiters
+C project part of a C_Rush at 42 São Paulo during the C_Piscine to print a square with letters following size delimiters.